volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn the most popular MomentJS alternatives.
+metaDescription: Meet the most popular MomentJS alternatives.
 Dayjs, Date-fns and Luxon are lightweight, popular and fast libraries for handling dates.
-teaser: When it comes to handling dates in JavaScript application, no one wants to bother with the Date object and looks for some ready-to-use libraries that allow them to easily deal with dates.
-One of the most popular libraries is MomentJS - a JavaScript date library...
+teaser: When it comes to working with dates in JavaScript applications, nobody wants to mess with the Date object and looks for some ready-made libraries that allow easy handling of dates.
+One of the most popular libraries is [](https://momentjs.com/)MomentJS - a JavaScript date library...
 date: 2021-01-11T09:15:58.726Z
 ---
-When it comes to handling dates in JavaScript application, no one wants to bother with the Date object and looks for some ready-to-use libraries that allow them to easily deal with dates.
+When it comes to working with dates in JavaScript applications, nobody wants to mess with the Date object and looks for some ready-made libraries that allow easy handling of dates.

-One of the most popular libraries is [MomentJS](https://momentjs.com/) - a JavaScript date library for parsing, validating, manipulating, and formatting dates.
+One of the most popular libraries is [MomentJS](https://momentjs.com/) - a JavaScript date library for parsing, validating, manipulating and formatting dates.

-I have been using it for a long time without considering any alternatives, till I have found out that it is too heavy for simple projects.
+I used it for a long time without considering alternatives until I found out that it was too heavy for simple projects.

-## Moment Overview
+## MomentJS Overview

-Moment is by far the most popular library for handling dates, but it has a lot of disadvantages when comparing to the newer libraries that are intended to work with dates.
+MomentJS is by far the most popular library for dealing with dates, but it has a lot of drawbacks compared to the newer libraries designed to work with dates.

-Even the [project team](https://momentjs.com/docs/#/-project-status/) considers it as a **finished** project and would not add any new features to it.
+Even the [project team](https://momentjs.com/docs/#/-project-status/) considers it a **completed** project and would not provide new features.

 > We now generally consider Moment to be a legacy project in maintenance mode.
 It is not *dead*, but it is indeed *done*.

-The main drawbacks of Moment:
+Moment's main drawbacks:

 * **Mutability**

-  The moment object in Moment.js is mutable which means that operations like add, subtract, or set change the original moment object:
+  The Moment object in MomentJS is mutable, meaning that operations such as add, subtract, or set change the original Moment object:

 ```javascript
 const now = moment();